 When Steve Jobs was in elementary school, he would get bored with his lessons.
 In fourth grade, his teacher Imogene Hill saw this and took action.
 She would give Jobs a workbook containing math problems in it.
 She promised to give him a lollipop if he returned her the workbook with mostly correct answers.
 This made Jobs enjoy learning and later he would do the work without anything in return.

 So you see, a reward can really reinforce a habit.
 So if you can beat procrastination once, reward yourself.
 If you follow the “Pomodoro” technique, you reward yourself with a break.
 There is another way you can reward yourself.
 It is called “Temptation bundling”.

 Temptation bundling is a concept that came out of behavioral economics research performed by Katy Milkman at The University of Pennsylvania.
 The strategy suggests that you bundle a behavior that is good for you in the long run with a behavior that feels good in the short run.
 That is, you say to yourself: Only do [thing you love] if you do [ thing you procrastinate on ].

 Examples can be: Only chat with my friend if I finish doing the homework.
 Only go to the movies if I complete the workout.
 Find out more about temptation bundling here.

 “I’ll do it tomorrow.”
 Tomorrow comes and we say to ourselves again, “I’ll do it tomorrow.”
-Day goes by and tomorrow comes but we don’t do anything.
+A day goes by and tomorrow comes but we don’t do anything.
 Finally, the time comes and we regret doing nothing.
 Procrastination thus hinders our ability to work.
-So next time you get the urge to do something later, follow the steps mentioned above and make the best of you.
+So next time you get the urge to do something later, follow the steps mentioned above and make the best of yourself.
 As Abraham Lincoln famously said, “You cannot escape the responsibility of tomorrow by evading it today.”